 Naninovel folder from the project and re-importing it.
 Make sure to follow upgrade instructions specified on the release page when upgrading from on older version.

 In case the above steps didn't help to resolve the issue, check the issue tracker — chances are the problem is already being worked on.

 Consider joining dedicated Naninovel forum, where users help each other solve development issues, share best practices and showcase their projects.
 The issue you're facing could potentially be already solved by other users there; and you can always ask for help, if it's not.

 While we have several video tutorials and example projects showing how to use Unity to achieve some Naninovel-specific goals, please be aware that we are not able to provide any additional guidance or direct support for Unity's built-in tools.

 Unity is a standalone product with an enormous set of features; it has its own documentation, support services and vast community, which produced numerous learning materials over the engine's more than a decade lifespan.
-Usually, you'll be able to easily find a video tutorial, guide or forum thread for any question or issue you may have; and in the rare cases it's not available, you can always ask on the official forum, Q&A service or use one of the official support options.
+Usually, you'll be able to easily find a video tutorial, guide or forum thread for any question or issue you may have; and in the rare cases it's not available, you can always ask on the Unity forum, Q&A service or use one of the official support options.

 After the registration you'll automatically get a "Verified User" role on the server and access to the

 #download channels.
 You can also send a message to a member with support role to discuss the issue in private.

 Be aware, that the support is only available on business days and the response may be delayed by up to 24 hours (in some cases more), so make sure to: